'Flintlock' was the US seizure of the southern portion of the Marshall islands group within the 'Bankrate' plan (30 January/4 February 1944).

 Kwajalein airfield had a 3,925-ft (1200-m) runway.
 The island itself is crescent-shaped, some 2.5 miles (4 km) long and 800 yards (730 m) wide, and was covered with palms and salt brush, particularly on its northern side.
 There was a sea wall doubling as an anti-tank wall along its shore and a road circling the entire island.
 There were two small 100-yard (90-m) piers on the centre of the northern shore of the island’s southern half, and the much larger 505-yard (460-m) Nob Pier on the western shore of the northern part of the island.
 The reef is 100 to 130 yards (90 to 120 m) wide on the ocean side and is completely exposed at low tide, with heavy surf at high tide.
 The reef on the lagoon side is 500 to 800 yards (460 to 730 m) wide and studded with coral heads, but has light surf, and as with Roi-Namur the US forces chose to make their landings on the lagoon side of the island.

-At the north-western angle of the atoll, Ebadon islet was also large enough for an airfield, though none was constructed during the war.
+At the north-western angle of the atoll, Ebadon islet was also large enough for an airfield, though no such facility was constructed during the war.
 There was a seaplane base at Ebeye just to the north of Kwajalein on the eastern face of the atoll.

 After the 'Galvanic' capture of Makin and Tarawa islands in the Gilbert islands group, to the south-east of the Marshall islands group, the next step in the campaign spearheaded by Admiral Chester W. Nimitz’s Pacific Ocean Areas command in the central Pacific was the Marshall islands group.
 Since being allocated to Japan after World War I, these islands had become something of a mystery as the Japanese had closed them to the outside world.
 It was presumed the Japanese had built illegal fortifications throughout the islands, but the extent and nature of any such fortifications was unknown.
 The Japanese regarded the islands as part of the outer ring of the Japanese empire in the period before its entry into World War II, and the US assault would be the first against what the Japanese regarded as Japanese soil.